SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 They[ScrumArtifacts] are designed to maximize transparency[ScrumPillars:Transparency] of key information.
 Thus, everyone inspecting[ScrumPillars:Inspection] them[ScrumArtifacts] has the same basis for adaptation[ScrumPillars:Adaption].

-Each artifact[ScrumArtifacts] contains a commitment[ScrumValues:Commitment] to ensure it provides information that enhances transparency[ScrumPillars:Transparency] and focus[ScrumValues:Focus] against which progress can be measured:
+Each artifact[ScrumArtifacts] contains a commitment[ScrumValues:Commitment] to ensure it provides information that enhances transparency[ScrumPillars:Transparency] and focus[ScrumValues:Focus] against which progress can be measured:[#Forecast]

 - For the Product Backlog[ScrumArtefact:ProductBacklog] it is the Product Goal[ScrumArtefact:ProductBacklog:Commitment:ProductGoal].
 - For the Sprint Backlog it is the Sprint Goal[ScrumArtefact:SprintBacklog:Commitment:SprintGoal].